seoproof/openwebui/tools/smartserp/README.md

 ## Warning

 Google Custom Search API has a daily request quota and may incur costs depending on your usage.
-Monitor your API usage to avoid exceeding your quota or incurring unexpected charges[2][3].
+Monitor your API usage to avoid exceeding your quota or incurring unexpected charges.

 ---